tst-ccamp/earthenterprise_wiki/Portable-Server.md

 Portable Server is not currently packaged for Linux distributions by the GEE Open Source team.
 Instead, just extract the tarball generated in the [Building on Linux](#building-on-linux) step in a directory you want to run it from.
 You could also create links, or start-up shell scripts for your convenience.

-You need to have the same Python interpreter and Python packages set up and installed that you need for the [Building on Linux](#building-on-linux) step in order to run Portable Server.
+You need to have the Python interpreter and package dependencies listed in [Run-time Prerequisites](#run-time-prerequisites) set up and installed in order to run Portable Server.
+If you carried out the [Building on Linux](#building-on-linux) step, you already have all of the required dependencies.

 ## Running on Linux